hackneyc/piROMTest/README.md

 ## Limitations
 * All ROM's in the ROM directory are run on the same *CORE*
 * The delay after starting the *CORE* is fixed at 5 seconds
+* The ROM file extension is assumed to be .zip

 ## Usage
 ```